What funding types do you accept?

 What are the fees?

-Medicare requires full fee payment up front with a rebate then is then processed and sent through to your bank account directly.
+Medicare requires full fee payment up front with a rebate that is then processed and sent through to your bank account directly.
 Please contact us for the current gap fee rate.

 Parenting programs for couples generally require a double session to allow time for discussions, however we do offer a reduced rate double session for the completion of our parenting programs to help make this more affordable and accessible for individuals and couples who do not wish to attend a group program.
 Please contact us for current rates.